As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 How does Diatomaceous Earth Work?

-Even as a dried powder it continues to attract water.
-Each tiny casing acts much like a cell with an intact wall.
+Even as a dried powder, DE continues to attract water, each tiny casing much like a cell with an intact wall.
 This makes it ideal for use in drying applications.

 Types of Diatomaceous Earth

 There are several variants available, each of which can be used for different purposes.
 The different types are known as graded.

 When buying diatomaceous earth, you must make sure you buy the right grade for the purpose you plan on using it for.

 Food Grade diatomaceous earth – Food grade DE is the purest form available.
 It is organic and considered safe for consumption.
 It is often used as a natural pesticide or to supplement the diet of animals.

 Industrial Grade – Industrial grade DE, on the other hand, is not safe for consumption.
 It is used in applications such as filtration, and insulation, and as an abrasive in products like toothpaste and metal polishes.

 Pest Control Grade: Pest control grade DE is a highly effective natural insecticide.
 It is naturally free of chemicals and works as an insecticide purely on the basis of its mechanical structure.
 When it comes in contact with any insect, it kills it by absorbing the moisture from the insect and dehydrating it.

 One of the unique properties of DE is its ability to absorb moisture and oils, making it useful in a variety of applications.

 Moreover, it is a natural and non-toxic substance.
 Unlike many chemical pesticides and insecticides, DE does not harm the environment or pose a risk to human or animal health.